EnterpriseDB/repmgr/README.md

 The `repmgr` metadata schema can be stored in an existing database or in its own dedicated database.

-A dedicated superuser is required to own the meta-database as well as carry out administrative actions.
+A dedicated database superuser is required to own the meta-database as well as carry out administrative actions.

 Installation
 ------------